 There are a lot of strategies out there about the best ways to begin a new capital campaign.
 And because no two campaigns are exactly the same, it can be difficult to find information and best-practices that fit your unique scenario.

 Generis, a consultant group specializing in helping faith-based nonprofits, churches, and christian schools fund their visions, recently published a helpful checklist outlining important considerations before launching a new campaign.
 While their list is primarily focused towards Christian education and non-profits, there are certainly some great applications that any organization can take away from this resource.
-I will highlight just a few of their ideas here, but feel free to download the entire checklist.
+I will highlight just a few of their ideas here.

 My biggest takeaway from the Generis checklist is in the intentionality of thought and planning before any Campaign begins.
 They list 7 “essential elements” that should exist for a capital campaign to be a successful: